Updated May 5, 2024

 If you don't submit an annual report, your company will lose its good standing with the government.
 And they can dissolve/close your LLC.
 You'll then need to file for reinstatement to regain your LLC's active status.

-Like other states, LLCs in West Virginia are considered pass-through entities by default.
+Like other states, West Virginia LLCs are considered pass-through entities by default.
 So you'll only pay income taxes as part of your personal tax returns.

 That's unless you choose to be taxed like C-Corporations, which pay taxes twice (individual and corporate).